bartoffw/instabook/README.md

 The latest version also allows you to build a multi-chapter Ebook with each chapter being a snapshot of a different page.
 Read the *Creating an Ebook with chapters* section for details.

+Instabook can also convert a PDF file into an EPUB, entirely on your device.
+This feature is **experimental** — see the *Converting a PDF to EPUB* section for details.

 ## Installation

 To install Instabook, just download and install the latest version of the extension from your browser's extension page.